jyuenbeep/Candy-Crush/README.md

 5/31-6/1: fixed all the methods to correspond with the 2d array.
 We got stuck at some silly part but we figured it out.

 6/2: Finished the top L/T shape clearing method.
 All the clearing methods work.
 Now i'm working on the upside down L/T clearing method.
 I also implemented a new class called level.
 Just wrote down some basic level methods such get, set, constructors.

+6/3 & 6/6: worked on level class.
+Now it generates goals and the amount of moves.
+It also increase the level.